 Supports director of development and outreach; coordinates logistics for CLIR events; manages sponsor database; provides administrative support for president.
 Contact Lizzi with questions about sponsorship renewal.

-Responsible for the Postdoctoral Fellowship Program, CLIR CIOs Group, and the Rovelstad Scholarship.
+Responsible for the Postdoctoral Fellowship Program and the CLIR CIOs Group.

 Holds administrative responsibilities for several of CLIR’s programs, including Digitizing Hidden Collections, Recordings at Risk, Mellon Fellowships for Dissertation Research in Original Sources, and the Postdoctoral Fellowship Program.